Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/primer.md

 and in some cases  you may even find them on Blu-rays!

 What you're seeing here is called *telecining*.
-It's very common for digital anime to be produced at a constant 23.976 frame/s However, old analog TVs would always broadcast video at 29.97 frame/s.
+It's very common for digital anime to be animated at a constant 23.976 frame/s However, old analog TVs would always broadcast video at 29.97 frame/s.
 This became a problem for anything that wasn't that exact framerate, such as a lot of movies and TV series,